 In the golden days of real estate agents, buyers had little knowledge of how to navigate the sea of professionals necessary for making a home purchase and had to rely on recommendations from their agents.
 These days, a quick internet search can give buyers tips on how to find and choose everything from a lender to a title company.

 Welcome to Homie.
 Homie is a one-stop platform that provides you with a dedicated buyer’s agent to help you through your journey and an easy-to-use app to make the process simple.
-On top of having an experienced agent on your side, you can get up to $5k back to help you with closing costs.
-Say whaat?
+On top of having an experienced agent on your side, you can keep up to 50% of our commission.* Say whaat?

 Should You Hire an Agent?